digital-asset/daml/docs/source/app-dev/custom-views/index.rst

     val source = BatchSource.events(clientSettings)
     val control = Projection.project(source, exercisedEvents)(f)

-Provide a newly retrieved access token when the existing one expired
+Provide a newly retrieved access token when the existing one has expired
 --------------------------------------------------------------------

 When an access token is expired, an application can retrieve a new access token with the stored refresh token.